-Stretch your body, relax your mind and relieve your tensions at a series of three gentle chair yoga classes offered on Wednesday, June 6, June 13 and June 20 from 11 am to noon at the Knippenberg Center for Education at Laurelwood Arboretum, 725 Pines Lake Drive West, Wayne.
+The popular Gentle Chair Yoga program at Laurelwood Arboretum will resume with summer sessions offered on Wednesdays from July 18 through August 29 from 11 am to noon.
+The session will take place indoors at the air conditioned Knippenberg Center for Education at Laurelwood Arboretum, 725 Pines Lake Drive West, Wayne.
 There is a $5 fee per class for members of Friends of Laurelwood Arboretum and a $10 fee per class for nonmembers.

-The chair yoga classes will be led by Robin Abrett, a Kripalu Yoga teacher with advanced certification and trainings.
-She is passionate about sharing this healing, stress-reducing practice.
+The classes will be led by Robin Abrett, a Kripalu Yoga teacher with advanced certification and trainings.
 “No experience is necessary to participate in the class, and there is no need to get up and down from the floor,” Robin said.
 “Chair yoga allows you to work slowly with an understanding of any injuries you may have.
 We will be working in socks or barefoot, and you should wear loose, comfortable clothing.”

 In addition to her professional activities, Robin is a members of the Board of Directors of Friends of Laurelwood Arboretum, which is sponsoring the classes.
 She is also chairperson of the organization’s tour guide program.

 Richard Stillman and Friends will perform “The Spirit of Vaudeville” at the Knippenberg Center for Education at Laurelwood Arboretum on Sunday, July 15 at 4 pm.
 The arboretum is located at 725 Pines Lake Drive West in Wayne.
 This musical variety show celebrates the vaudevillians of the jazz age.
 The tale is told through banjo strumming, tap dancing, ukulele and mandolin solos, and Charleston dances.